 In business, there’s a term called “cost of doing business.”
 Employees in turn have a “cost of earning money,” which includes expenditures for travel, clothing, makeup, and lunches and coffees during your work commute.
 You have none of those expenses if you choose to become a freelance digital marketer.

 Yes, you do have costs as a freelancer, but most of the time those are tax-deductible business expenses.

 (Note: I’m not an accountant, and this is not business financial advice.
 Consult an accountant to find out which business expenses you can claim in the area where you file taxes.)

 Technically, your income potential as a freelance digital marketer is unlimited.
 That’s because you can charge as much as you want as long as clients are willing to pay.

-In addition, you can juggle freelancing with another business or even a part-time job.
-Or you can combine a full-time job with part-time freelancing.
+In addition, you can juggle freelancing with another side hustle or even a part-time job.
+You can also combine a full-time job with part-time freelancing.
 Whichever you choose, you can have financial security and ever-increasing potential for growth.

 2. Feast or famine